Adysenlab/graphene-web/modify.md

 # dated :: 03 August 2018

-the website is to be hosted on the radii.in login system and it is responsible for making the progressive web app too
+the tutorial is to be hosted on the github publicly added login system and progressive web app capabililites to it